 Risks associated with clamping and cutting a tight nuchal cord

 Once the cord is clamped, blood flow between the baby and placenta ceases, reducing the baby’s blood volume and oxygen supply.
 This makes resuscitation more necessary and difficult once the baby is born.
 Any delay in the birth of the baby (eg. shoulder dystocia) will further increase the risk of hypoxia.
-While waiting to be born the baby now has NO blood supply rather than a limited one that can be re-established.
+While waiting to be born the baby now has NO blood supply rather than a limited one that can be re-established after birth.
 There have been successful malpractice actions against obstetricians in the US who cut nuchal cords prior to shoulder dystocia (Iffy et al. 2001).

 One study (Sadan et al. 2007) found that neither cutting nor leaving a nuchal cord adversely affected the outcome for babies.
 However, they did not look at tight nuchal cords, and the cords were cut after the anterior shoulder had birthed.
 The damaging effects of cutting a nuchal cord are becoming commonly understood in medicine and midwifery.
 A policy of keeping a nuchal cord intact has been found to improve outcomes for babies (Parr et al. 2014).